Skip to main content

 When the Craftsman movement came to the United States in the early 1900s — an evolution of the British Arts and Crafts style — who knew it would still hold its attraction more than a century later?

 We’re betting William Morris would.
 He balked at the eclectic nature of fussy Victorian design.
 And American furniture maker Gustav Stickley would have agreed.
 His magazine, The Craftsman, published house plans in the early 20th century that promoted home designs for the average person.
 He stressed simplicity of design, the use of natural building elements, and what he called “honesty of materials.”
 His “bungalow” designs were easy to build and maintain and could be achieved for the incredibly low price of $900.
-It’s no wonder these designs became the most common type of Craftsman home, which were extremely popular from California to the Chicago suburbs.
+It’s no wonder these designs became the most common type of Craftsman style homes, which were extremely popular from California to the Chicago suburbs.

-Craftsman bungalows are recognized by their over-extended eaves from triangular, low-slung roofs and the large, inviting front porches with thick, tapered columns.
+Craftsman-style bungalows are recognized by their over-extended eaves from triangular, low-slung roofs and the large, inviting front porches with thick, tapered columns.
 Generally sided in wood, many feature stucco accents.
 These homes are usually one or one-and-a-half stories, compact, but full of charm.

 • The low-strung Prairie Style, associated with Frank Lloyd Wright and often found in the Midwest;